Ol Doinyo Lengai: Geography and geomorphology

 Ol Doinyo Lengai is a symmetric cone that rises more than 1800 m above the surrounding rift valley.
 It has two craters on either side of the mountain summit, which is formed by a 110 m high ridge.
 The floor of the northern crater is covered with lava flows that resemble pahoehoe lavas.
 Small cones with sizes ranging from 2 m to over 10 m occur in the crater and produce lava flows from their summits and, when they collapse, from their flanks.
 The southern crater is inactive and sometimes filled with water.
 White volcanic ash deposits cover the slopes of the volcano, which have large fractures on the western flank.
-There are parasitic vents on Ol Doinyo Lengai's flanks, such as Kirurum Crater on the western, the Nasira cones on the northern, Dorobo crater on the northeastern and Oltatwa Crater on the eastern flank.
+There are parasitic vents on Ol Doinyo Lengai's flanks, such as Kirurum Crater on the western, the Nasira cones on the northern, Dorobo crater on the northeastern, and Oltatwa Crater on the eastern flank.

 There are deposits of past debris avalanches around the volcano, especially on its northern flank; one such event has left a scar on the volcano's flanks.
 Their occurrence may have been influenced by regional fault systems.

 Geology

 Ol Doinyo Lengai is part of the Gregory Rift, which is part of the active East African Rift.
-The East African Rift is a continental rift extending from eastern to southern Africa over a length of 4000 km, where there is high heat flow through a thinned crust.
+The East African Rift is a continental rift extending from eastern to southern Africa over a length of 4000 km, where there is high heat flow through a thinner crust.
 In the Gregory Rift, spreading began about 1.2 million years ago and is ongoing at a rate of about 3 mm/year.
 The Natron Fault, the western boundary of the Gregory Rift in the area, passes just southwest of the volcano.

 The volcano is part of the Ngorongoro volcanic highland, a system of volcanoes that were active from the Miocene to present, and which includes the Ngorongoro and other volcanoes.
 Over time, volcanic activity shifted northeastward to the present-day Ol Doinyo Lengai.
-Other volcanoes in the area are Gelai northeast and Ketumbeine southeast of Ol Doinyo Lengai; farther away are the Olduvai Gorge west and Kilimanjaro mountain east of the volcano.
+Other volcanoes in the area are Gelai to the northeast and Ketumbeine southeast of Ol Doinyo Lengai; further away are the Olduvai Gorge to the west and Kilimanjaro mountain east of the volcano.

 Composition

-Most of the volcanic cone is formed by melilite, nephelinite and phonolite.
+Most of the volcanic cone is formed by melilite, nephelinite, and phonolite.
 Ol Doinyo Lengai is the only volcano on Earth known to have erupted carbonatitic lavas during historical times, although these rocks make up only a small fraction of the volcano and only occur in the northern crater; they only recently appeared on the volcano.
 The properties of Ol Doinyo Lengai's magmas have been used as an analogue for the conditions on carbon planets; these are planets which are rich in carbon.